Frederick, Maryland: Retail

 The city's main mall is the Francis Scott Key Mall.
 An abandoned retail center, the Frederick Towne Mall existed previously, and closed in 2013.
-There are plans for the Frederick Towne Mall, now known as District 40 to include new shopping options as construction which began in 2020.
-The movie theater Warehouse Cinemas opened here in September 2020.
+In 2020, it was renamed District 40, and is currently being rebuilt into an entertainment center.
+The first business to open in District 40 was the movie theater Warehouse Cinemas in September 2020, followed by Spinners Pinball, a retro arcade which moved from North East Street to District 40 in July 2024.

 Religion

 There are numerous religious denominations in Frederick: the first churches were established by early Protestant settlers, followed by Irish Catholics and other European Catholics.

 St. Paul African Methodist Episcopal Church in Della (now Urbana) is one of the oldest active African-American churches in Frederick County, Maryland, according to a testimonial placed in its cornerstone which stated that it was the first A.M.E. church built in the southern part of Frederick County.
 It was built in 1916 on a foundation first laid in 1908.

 Other denominations represented in Frederick City and in the surrounding county include large numbers of Brethren, as well as some Pentecostal churches.
 Quinn Chapel, of the African Methodist Episcopal (A.M.E.)
 Church, is located on East Third Street.
 The AME Church, founded in Philadelphia in the early 19th century by free blacks, is the first black independent denomination in the United States.
 The Church of Jesus Christ of Latter-day Saints (LDS Church) has had a presence in Frederick since the 1970s when the first congregation was organized and now includes four congregations in two buildings within the city.